aplteam/MarkAPL/Files/LeanPubExtensions.md

 LeanPub[^leanPub] serves as a publishing platform primarily designed for technical books.

 The input format for LeanPub is Markdown.
-However, Markdown lacks certain features necessary for book publishing.
+However, Markdown lacks certain features required for publishing books.
 As a solution, LeanPub introduced extensions to Markdown:

 Code Highlighting